chef/chef-web-docs/chef_master/source/automate_compliance_reporting.rst

 .. image:: ../../images/automate_compliance_searchbar.png

 The **Compliance** search allows you to view and filter compliance scan results based on a defined set of filters.

 Filters
 ---------------------------------------------------------------
 * **Profile:** A profile is a set of controls expressed in the Chef InSpec language that define the preferred configuration of your system.
 Chef Automate Compliance currently provides 88 built-in profiles under the `Profiles Store <profile_store.html>`__ You can also upload your own custom profiles expressed using the Chef InSpec language.
-* **Node:** A node is any machine that is under management by Chef.
+* **Node:** A node is any system that is under management by Chef Infra.
 * **Platform:** You can run controls against a variety of platforms, such as AIX, Amazon Linux, Apache Tomcat, AppleOSX, CentOS, Oracle Linux, Oracle Solaris, RHEL, SUSE Linux, Ubuntu, and Microsoft Windows.
 * **Environment:** You can filter compliance reports by the environments in any stage of your workflow.
 * **Control:** Controls are the units of tests that constitute compliance profiles.
 * **Role** A role is a way to define certain patterns and processes that exist across nodes in an organization as belonging to a single job function.
 For more information, see `About Roles <roles.html>`__.
 * **Recipe** A recipe defines the configuration that is applied to a node.
 For more information, see `About Recipes <recipes.html>`__.
 * **Calendar:** You can limit the results of your report by selecting dates from the calendar in the search bar.

 Add Filters
 ---------------------------------------------------------------